The Choral: Production

-In March 2024, it was announced that Nicholas Hytner would be directing the film The Choral from a script by frequent collaborator Alan Bennett; unlike their previous projects which were based on stage plays written by Bennett, this is an original screenplay.
+In March 2024 it was announced that Nicholas Hytner would be directing the film The Choral from a script by frequent collaborator Alan Bennett; unlike their previous projects which were based on stage plays written by Bennett, this is an original screenplay.
 Ralph Fiennes and Simon Russell Beale were announced to be starring.
 Sony Pictures Classics acquired worldwide distribution rights to the film and financed it, along with BBC Film and Screen Yorkshire.
 Hytner also serves as producer alongside Kevin Loader and Damian Jones.

 Principal photography commenced on 28 May 2024 in Yorkshire.
 The village of Saltaire was used as a filming location for the film.
 Filming locations in the village included Salts Mill, Victoria Hall, and along the Leeds and Liverpool Canal.

-Railway scenes were filmed at the Keighley & Worth Valley Railway using locos and carriages from the railway's collection and carriages of the Vintage Carriages Trust and Lancashire and Yorkshire Railway Trust.
+Railway scenes were filmed at the Keighley & Worth Valley Railway using locomotives and carriages from the railway's collection and carriages of the Vintage Carriages Trust and Lancashire and Yorkshire Railway Trust.

 George Fenton was hired to compose the score and appears onscreen in a cameo role as Elgar's driver.